ebloc/ebloc-broker/docs/convert/source/readme.rst

     coreGasHour      = 0;
     coreGasMin       = 10;
     jobDescription   = "Science"
     storageType      = 0; # Please note that '0' stands for IPFS repository share.
-Fixed.

 **2. How to submit a job using EUDAT**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^